-The Ultimate Guide to the NBN Rollout: What is the National Broadband Network?
+The NBN Rollout: What is the National Broadband Network?

 For more than a decade now, Australia has been undergoing the biggest infrastructure project it has ever seen, in an effort to expand and improve broadband access for the entire country.
 This National Broadband Network, known as the NBN, now officially covers almost all of Australia, utilizing a mix of old and new technologies to deliver broadband to all residents.
 If you're curious or confused as to what the NBN rollout means, and how it affects your home internet, find out more about the National Broadband Network by reading below.